-Small amounts of paraquat have been recovered in bile samples at post-mortem examination, suggesting that a minor enterohepatic cycle may exist in humans (Van Dijck et al., 1975).
-As in experimental animals, the amount of paraquat excreted in faeces corresponds to 60-70% of the ingested dose in humans.
+Small amounts of paraquat have been recovered in bile samples at postmortem examination, suggesting that a minor enterohepatic cycle may exist in humans (Van Dijck et al., 1975).
+As in experimental animals, the amount of paraquat excreted in feces corresponds to 60-70% of the ingested dose in humans.
 This excretion may be prolonged (Van Dijck et al., 1975).

-3.11 Pathology
+70.3.11 PATHOLOGY